OpenBB-finance/OpenBB/CONTRIBUTING.md

 Note:

-1. As explained before, it is possible that this file needs to be created under `common/` directory rather than `stocks/`, which means that when that happens this function should be done in a generic way, i.e. not mentioning stocks or a specific context.
+1. If the function is applicable to many asset classes, it is possible that this file needs to be created under `common/` directory rather than `stocks/`, which means the function should be written in a generic way, i.e. not mentioning stocks or a specific context.
-2. If the model require an API key, make sure to handle the error and output relevant message.
+2. If the model requires an API key, make sure to handle the error and output relevant message.
 3. If the data provider is not yet supported, you'll most likely need to do some extra steps in order to add it to the `keys` menu.
 See [this section](#external-api-keys) for more details.

 In the example below, you can see that we explicitly handle 4 important error types: